-Step 2 “Write & Document Requirements” official document the requirements.
+Step 2 “Write & Document Requirements” officially documents the requirements.
 The requirements must be documented in order to establish a requirements baseline to start building a system and manage any changes.
 This step focuses on writing down the functional and performance level requirements into the appropriate requirements documents.
 Requirements can be developed using the Capability Development Tracking and Manager (CDTM) tool for DoD programs.

 The three (3) main requirements Documents produced under the DoD Joint Capabilities Integration and Development System (JCIDS) Process are: